tcmgsociety/tcmgsociety.github.io/README.md

 ### Repository Access

-Add yourself as a collaborator in our GitHub repository if you haven't already.
-[HERE](https://github.com/tcmgsociety/tcmgsociety.github.io)
+**EDITS** Due to changing our profile from personal to organizaiton, please message either Jacob or Paula to add you as a collaborator to our organization, which gives you access to our platform.
+You should not need to make yourself a collaborator to our repo [HERE](https://github.com/tcmgsociety/tcmgsociety.github.io).

-If you have, feel free to skip this section.
+If you have collaborator access to the repository, feel free to skip this section.
 If you have not, here are the steps.

 ```text
 > Go to its respective repo, for example: https://github.com/tcmgsociety/tcmgsociety.github.io